jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Orion at Bluemix DevOps Services][29]

-In this environment, you can edit files with syntax coloring support for multiple languages, including HTML, CSS, Java, JavaScript, Ruby, and Python.
+In this environment, you can edit files with syntax coloring support for multiple programming languages, including HTML, CSS, Java, JavaScript, Ruby, and Python.
 For some languages, such as JavaScript and CSS, the IDE also supports syntax checking and content assist, both for standard language constructs and for services that Bluemix provides.
 To use content assist, press Ctrl + Space.
 For example, this image shows code completion for the standard Node.js express module:

 ![Orion showing express completions][30]